andycranston/tcp-com-bridge/README.md

 ### The --com command line argument

 The `--com` command line argument can be used to specify which COM port on the Windows machine open.

 If there is only one COM port available the `--com` command line argument is not necessary as the program will determine the name of the single COM port.

-If the `--com` command line argument is not specified are there are two or more COM ports available on the Windows machine then the one with the highest number will be used.
+If the `--com` command line argument is not specified and there are two or more COM ports available on the Windows machine then the one with the highest number will be used.
 For example if the following COM ports are available:

 ```
 COM1   COM2   COM14